The real Preston is a self-filling rainwater reservoir.

 Another rather better option would be a similarly sized fibreglass tank costing about R10,000 but it too has to be filled.
 They have the advantage of being nearly indestructible, are fire-proof and can be repaired if damaged.

 And now introducing “The Real Preston.”

-The Real Preston has the distinct advantage over the government’s preferred tank that for only an extra R2,000 if will store five times as much water, viz 25,000 litres, but its real benefit is that like McCoy’s automatic oiler, the it is filled automatically, with no need to wait for the uncertain arrival of the government’s tanker.
+The Real Preston has the distinct advantage over the government’s preferred container that for only an extra R2,000 if will store five times as much water, viz 25,000 litres; but its real benefit is that like McCoy’s automatic oiler, it is filled automatically, with no need to wait for the uncertain arrival of the government’s tanker.
 Well, one does have to wait for the spring rains.

 governing body would need to look at a 500,000 litre Preston for a

 pristine, reliable supply of water.

 The cost of a 25kl Preston is roughly divided equally between material and

 labour.
 Bricks, cement and stone would cost about

 R10,000; and half again for the roof and sand for the mortar.